rank-a-thon/rank-a-thon/README.md

    <http://localhost:5555/api> for the backend.

 Note that both the client and backend have hot-reload working.
-Any changes you make will (mostly) be hot-reloaded in a few seconds.
+Any changes you make will be hot-reloaded in a few seconds.

 ## Deployment to Production